SergeyKanzhelev/apmtips/source/_posts/2015-10-07-performance-counters-in-non-web-applications.markdown

 NuGet will create an ```ApplicationInsights.config``` file.
 If you don't use it (and you probably don't use it for desktop applications) - remove this file.

 ##Step 3
-Define global variable that will live for a lifetime of an applicaiton, instantiate it, populate the list of counters and call ```Initialize``` method:
+Define global variable that will live for a lifetime of an application, instantiate it, populate the list of counters and call ```Initialize``` method:

 ``` csharp
 class Program